ft-interactive/starter-kit/README.md

 ```

 The build process will automatically replace the imports with the correct path to the file. ✨

+If you have other files you need to reference, but can't import (e.g. a large set of files with names that correspond to IDs), you can add them inside the `public/` folder.

 ## Understanding automatic deployment ('continuous integration')